Sign In Register

 Is Norwalk a Good Place to Live?

-Based on current data, Norwalk receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine.
+Based on current data, Norwalk receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include a high uninsured rate, below-average incomes, high obesity rates.
 Norwalk offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs